It is unlawful to sell or give away unpasteurized milk in Alberta.

 Process – to pasteurize, homogenize, package or treat milk so that the milk’s form or composition is altered in any manner.

-Before a licence to produce any type of milk (cow, goat, sheep or water buffalo) is issued, a pre-licence inspection by AFRED is required of your dairy production buildings and equipment.
+Before a licence to produce any type of milk (cow, goat, sheep or water buffalo) is issued, a pre-licence inspection by the Ministry of Agriculture and Irrigation is required of your dairy production buildings and equipment.

 Dairy producers who run dairy farms must ensure the health of their livestock.

-Under the Dairy Industry Act and Dairy Industry Regulation, Alberta Agriculture, Forestry and Rural Economic Development (AFRED) is responsible for regulating dairy farms, milking parlours, dairy processing facilities, bulk milk graders, milk transport vehicles and pasteurizer operators.
+Under the Dairy Industry Act and Dairy Industry Regulation, Agriculture and Irrigation is responsible for regulating dairy farms, milking parlours, dairy processing facilities, bulk milk graders, milk transport vehicles and pasteurizer operators.

 Supply management and quota